Isle of Wight Guru

 2. Isle of Wight Attractions

 The Isle of Wight's attractions are on the small and medium scale, rather than massive great theme parks with vomit-inducing rides.
-If you're expecting Alton Towers, London Zoo or the British Museum you'll be disappointed, but if you're expecting something a bit more modest and less corporate then you'll be impressed.
-If you're trying to entertain teenagers, I suggest you start looking at watersports, adventure activities and other similar ideas.
+If you're expecting Alton Towers, London Zoo or the British Museum you'll be disappointed.
+However, if you're expecting something a bit more modest and less corporate then you'll be charmed.

 3. Getting around on the Isle of Wight

-The roads are a bit wiggly, so you'll drive at 35 miles per hour for most of the week.
-Trains only cover one side of the Island but there are buses which are good value if you travel as a group.
-We prefer to use the car, but you can still get around if you don't have that luxury (see our guide to public transport).
+The Isle of Wight's roads are a bit wiggly, so you'll drive at 35 miles per hour for most of the week.
+Trains only cover one side of the Island but there are buses, which are good value if you travel as a group.
+During the summer, there are open top buses, which are much cheaper than the ones in London.
+Read the blog about our open top bus ride.

 4. Isle of Wight caravan holiday parks and other accommodation